zjibben/computing-tutorials/README.md

 - [Learn Enough Command Line to Be Dangerous by Hartl](https://www.learnenough.com/command-line-tutorial)

 # Text Editors
-If you expect to be spending some time on a computer cluster through SSH, having some familiarity with a terminal-based text editor is a must even if it isn't your primary tool for development.
+If you expect to be spending some time on a computer cluster through SSH, some familiarity with a terminal-based text editor is a must even if it isn't your primary tool for development.

 ## Emacs
 - `C-h t` within Emacs or `$ emacs --eval "(help-with-tutor)"`